Skip to Main Content

 About the Italian Program

-The Italian Studies major introduces students to Italian civilization and teaches them the skills that will give them access to contemporary Italy.
-At the same time, the major emphasizes Italy's important role in a global context, its history of communication with the rest of the world, and its multi-ethnic future.
-Students may take courses in Italian language, literature, history, art history, cinema and opera for credit toward the major.
+The Italian Studies minor introduces students to Italian civilization and teaches them the skills that will give them access to contemporary Italy.
+At the same time, the minor emphasizes Italy's important role in a global context, its history of communication with the rest of the world, and its multi-ethnic future.
+Students may take courses in Italian language, literature, history, art history, cinema and opera for credit toward the minor.

-The Italian Studies program sponsors a film series every year, and a weekly Italian Table, where students can practice their Italian over dinner.
+The Italian Studies program sponsors a weekly Italian Table, where students can practice their Italian over dinner.

 Advising and Placement